uhellstr/sqlcl-shell/README.md

 Emacs interaction with Oracle SQLcl command line utility.

-This Emacs package allows you to connect to an Oracle database >= 11g from within Emacs using Oracle SQLcl command line utility on a Linux client.
+This Emacs library allows you to connect to an Oracle database >= 11g from within Emacs using Oracle SQLcl command line utility on a Linux client.

-To install and setup SqlCmdLine you need.
+To install and setup SQLcl you need.
 Oracle Java 11 or higher (Not guaranteed that all functionality will work with OpenJDK) Oracle Java is NOT licensed if runtime is with SQLcl.